-Diamonds are widely accepted as one of the best commodities you can investment in.
+Diamonds are widely accepted as one of the best commodities you can invest in.
 Global diamond jewellery sales continue to grow, increasing three-fold in the past 25 years, and are currently worth in excess of US$72 billion every year.
 But only about 30% of diamonds are of gem quality and are distributed to experts for cutting, polishing and jewellery manufacture.
 The remaining 70% of diamonds are sold for industrial applications including cutting, drilling, grinding and polishing in industrial applications.

 So how to buy diamonds and make sure that you invest in the best diamonds out there?
 We spoke to the certified Gemologist and jeweller Nadine Aysoy who we caught up with at the press presentation of her jewellery collection.